TotoShampoin/place-overlay-hypnohookup/README.md

 3. A tab will show up, asking you to install the script.
 Install.
 4. After you installed it, reload reddit
 5. Happy pixeling

+Also, you can toggle the image with the Alt key.